MechanicalRock/mechanicalrock.github.io/_posts/2021-12-25-03-serverless-monolambda.md

 # Summing it up

+This list of circumstances is going to seem overly negative - but that is going to be the case whenever you want to go against the grain.
+You aren't breaking the rules if you don't know what the rules are.

 The mono-lambda approach may be worth taking if your team isn't going to hit any of the major penalties around security surfaces and scalability, AND your team is going to benefit from the efficiencies of using a particular framework.
-I think i's important for teams to have a bit of experience around each approach, so they can make the right choice based on their particular circumstances.
+It's important for teams to have a bit of experience around each approach, so they can make the right choice based on their particular circumstances.

 ---